Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Design is not consistent and familiar by default.
-DXs must be made consistent with one another across an application or environment, including sharing default styling and settings as well as those set by the user.
+__Description__: Design must be consistent and familiar by default.
+Charts must be made consistent with one another across an application or environment, including sharing default styling and settings as well as those set by the user.
+Interaction defaults (such as keybindings or interaction patterns) should carry over between charts that perform the same task or funciton.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/consistent-identification.html](https://www.w3.org/WAI/WCAG21/Understanding/consistent-identification.html)